chrisglencross/python-lessons/README.md

 * Caesar cipher project

 [Lesson 4](lesson4):
+This lesson took two weeks.
 * Data Structures: lists, sets and dictionaries.
 * Calculating prime numbers with sets.
 * Escape from Stamford Green adventure game (version 1)
+* Not in the materials, but we also spend a bit of time with class members adding their own rooms to the maze and making random events happen: a teacher occassionally appears and sends you to the staff room.
+There was a question about how, on completing the game, it could tell you how quickly you did it.
+  This influenced the time.time() functionality in the next lesson!

 [Lesson 5](lesson5):
 * Type conversions